openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 ##### Scope: `scope`

-An authorization scope, including either a project or domain, can be optionally specified as part of the request.
-If both a domain and a project are specified, an HTTP 400 Bad Request will be returned, as a token cannot be simultaneously scoped to both a project and domain.
+An authorization scope, including either a `project` or `domain`, can be optionally specified as part of the request.
+If both a `domain` and a `project` are specified, an HTTP 400 Bad Request will be returned, as a token cannot be simultaneously scoped to both a `project` and `domain`.

 A `project` may be specified by either `id` or `name`.
 An `id` is sufficient to uniquely identify a `project`.
 Example request: